gpappsoft/privacyidea-docker/README.md

   class s1,s2,s3,s4 title;
   class a1,a2 heading;
 ```

+Find example .env files in the *examples* directory.

 > [!Note]
 > The RADIUS container is not included in this repository at the moment.
 The freeradius container image including the [privacyIDEA RADIUS-plugin](https://github.com/privacyidea/FreeRADIUS) will be released soon.

 ### Examples:

-Run a stack with project name **prod** and environment variables files from *examples/application-prod.env*
+Run a stack with project name *prod* and environment variables files from *examples/application-prod.env*

 ```
   $ make cert secret  #run only once
   $ PI_BOOTSTRAP=true docker compose --env-file=examples/application-prod.env -p prod up
 ```

-Shutdown stack with project name *prod* and **remove** all resources (e.g. container,networks ect.) expect the volumes
+Shutdown stack with project name *prod* and **remove** all resources (e.g. container,networks ect.) expect the volumes.

 ```
 docker compose -p prod down
 ```

-You can start the stack in the background.
-Use **-d** to detach the console
+You can start the stack in the background with console detached using **-d** parameter.

 ```
   $ PI_BOOTSTRAP=true docker compose --env-file=examples/application-prod.env -p prod -d up